EYH0602/blog/source/about/index.md

 * Conducted research on neural network and its application in AI under the supervision of Prof. Pavlos Protopapas from Harvard
 * Attended workshops on gradient descent algorithm, neural network optimizers, regularization of neural network, and other related concepts and architecture
 * Analyzed and compared models of deep learning algorithms application,
-* Made automatic differentiation to activation function using backpropagation, visualized receptive fields through max-pooling
+* Made automatic differentiation to activation functions by hand, visualized receptive fields through max-pooling
 * Composed independently the research paper for the IEEE international conference

 ## Internship